 I. Background: Gap Theory and The Contested Role of Reputation

-How much should we intervene in consumer contracts and markets?
-Scholars, regulators, and courts continuously debate this question.
+How much should regulatory intervention should there be into consumer contracts and markets?
+There is persistent debate over this question among scholars, regulators, and courts.
 On one side of the debate stand those who firmly support stronger, more substantive, regulation of consumer contracts and markets.
-These regulation proponents rely on the accumulating evidence that almost no one reads the fine print and that sellers insert one-sided terms into their agreements as a consequence.
+These regulation proponents rely on the accumulating evidence that almost no one reads the fine print and that, as a consequence, sellers insert one-sided terms into their agreements.
 On the other side of the debate stand those who believe in free markets and in the ability of competitive forces to discipline sellers.
-Market competition, so the argument goes, will ensure that sellers who offer bad terms to consumers are driven away from the market.
-This is particularly true in view of the rise of information technology, and with it the promise of “gossip at scale.”
+Market competition, so the argument goes, will ensure that sellers offering harsh terms to consumers will be driven out of the market.
+This argument receives even more support from the rise of information technology, and with it the promise of “gossip at scale.”

-Furthermore, several prominent scholars have argued that even terms that seem harsh and one-sided on paper may not be harmful to consumers after all.
-This is because reputational considerations will constrain sellers from enforcing harsh terms to the letter against consumers.
-Why, then, do these one-sided terms survive in competitive markets?
-According to this theory—which I dub “the gap theory,” these harsh terms protect sellers against opportunistic consumers.
-Sellers’ ability to enforce the contract as written allows them to weed out consumers who would use a more generous policy to extract benefits that the seller did not intend to offer.
+Furthermore, several prominent scholars have argued that even terms that seem harsh and one-sided on paper may not be harmful to consumers after all, because reputational considerations will constrain sellers from enforcing harsh terms to the letter.
+Why, then, do these one-sided terms survive at all in competitive markets?
+According to the theory which I term “the gap theory,” these harsh terms protect sellers against opportunistic consumers.
+Sellers’ ability to enforce these more severe contracts as written allows them to weed out those consumers who would take advantage of a more generous policy to extract benefits that the seller did not intend to offer.

-Under this theory, sellers should be allowed to adopt one-sided terms in view of the inherent asymmetry between sellers and consumers: While sellers are constrained by reputational forces, consumer buyers are typically not.
-Consumers may therefore abuse a seller’s policy term without incurring reputational costs, while sellers will not be able to insist on enforcing the policy to the hilt against the consumer without harming their reputation in the market.
+Under the gap theory, sellers should be allowed to adopt one-sided terms in view of the inherent asymmetry between sellers and consumers.
+While sellers are constrained by reputational forces, buyers typically are not.
+Consumers may therefore abuse a seller’s policy term without incurring reputational costs, while sellers will not be able to insist on enforcing the policy to its fullest extent against the consumer without harming their reputations in the market.

 The gap theory reflects the broader belief in the ability of competitive market forces, and reputation in particular, to discipline sellers.
-According to its proponents, reputational constraints will ensure that sellers selectively enforce harsh terms only against opportunistic consumers, while departing from the formal agreement to the benefit of the remaining, non-opportunistic consumers.
+According to gap theory proponents, reputational constraints will ensure that sellers selectively enforce harsh terms only against opportunistic consumers, while departing from the formal agreement to the benefit of the remaining, non-opportunistic consumers.

-Sellers’ ability to adopt harsh terms on paper is important under this view, since courts are ill-suited to distinguish between opportunistic and non-opportunistic buyers.
-When courts cannot observe the exact circumstances of a given case, sellers are expected to offer only contracts that preclude the term benefiting the buyer, but they will have an informal policy of allowing concessions not required by the contract.
-This descriptive theory therefore also has a normative prong: When consumer misbehavior is observable to sellers but non-verifiable (or verifiable only at a high cost) to courts, sellers should be allowed to use seemingly one-sided terms, since these terms will allow them to behave efficiently.
+Sellers’ ability to adopt harsh terms on paper is important under this view, as courts are ill-equipped to distinguish between opportunistic and non-opportunistic buyers.
+Given the courts’ limited ability to identify the exact circumstances of a given case, it can be expected that sellers will offer contracts lacking terms benefiting the buyer.
+However, sellers will concurrently have an informal policy of allowing concessions not required by the contract.
+This descriptive theory therefore also has a normative prong: when consumer misbehavior is observable to sellers but non-verifiable, or verifiable only at a high cost, to courts, sellers should be allowed to use seemingly one-sided terms, since these terms will allow them to behave efficiently.

-Importantly, on this account, sellers’ willingness to depart from a one-sided contract is not limited to interactions with repeat customers.
-As long as the sellers are repeat players in the market, their expectation of doing business with other consumers may discourage them from enforcing one sided terms to the letter even if they do not expect to have further dealings with the particular consumer.
+Importantly, according to the gap theory, sellers’ willingness to depart from a one-sided contract is not limited to interactions with repeat customers.
+Sellers that are repeat players in the market, with expectations of doing business with other consumers, may be discouraged them from enforcing one-sided terms to the letter even if these sellers do not expect to have further dealings with a particular consumer.